RedHat-EMEA-SSA-Team/fahclient-container/README.md

 $ kubectl create -f deployment.yaml
 ```

-# Join Tigers!
+# Join us!

-If you want to join our [Redhat-EMEA-SSA team](https://stats.foldingathome.org/team/241379) you can just our team id **241379** in your container environment, or just in your config.xml if you don't use it as container.
+If you want to join our [Redhat team](https://stats.foldingathome.org/team/11812) you can just our team id **11812** in your container environment, or just in your config.xml if you don't use it as container.